Advancing Care in our Local Trust

 Transformation

-Through our Transformation funding stream, we collaborate with researchers, clinicians and the Trust’s senior leadership to develop, test and implement lasting solutions to complex problems.
-From using data to streamline the way care is delivered, addressing inequalities with the involvement of people with lived experience, establishing high-level partnerships, investing in modern buildings and equipment, to piloting ambitious new models of care, we support the Trust to create transformational change for the benefit of everyone who accesses its services.
+From using data to streamline the way care is delivered through the Locating Useful Clinical Information project (LUCI), to addressing inequalities with the involvement of service users and the community with the Patient and Carer Race Equality Framework (PCREF), establishing high-level partnerships, investing in modern buildings and equipment, or piloting ambitious new models of care, we support the Trust to create transformational change.

 -